BhamodkarSrushti/Beyond-The-Scorecard/README.md

 ### 🛡️ The "Bumrah-Boult" Tax
 In my model, I realized you can't just project runs based on simple averages.
 You have to account for "Fear Factors."
-Facing the MI opening pair of **Jasprit Bumrah and Trent Boult** (who is back with MI for the 2026 season!) is a different game entirely.
+Facing the MI opening pair of **Jasprit Bumrah and Trent Boult** is a different game entirely.
 I built a "Tax" into my code that suppresses projected scoring by **~30%** against these two, reflecting the technical struggle even elite batters face against high-pace swing and pinpoint yorkers.

 ### 🌡️ The 40°C Decision
 A captain’s toss decision isn't just a flip of a coin.
 My **Toss Optimizer** weighs: